rightstech/data-science-for-business/material/script.md

 What we will talk about today:
 * What are human rights?
 * Where are they written down?
 * How do they apply to women in STEM?
-'STEM' means science, engineering, mathematics and engineering
+'STEM' means science, technology, engineering, and mathematics.
-* Famous women in STEM
+* We will discuss famous women in STEM.

 ## 1.1 What are human rights?

-* Entitlements and freedoms that everyone has by virtue of being human.
+* They are entitlements and freedoms that everyone has by virtue of being human.
 * The main responsibility lies with the State (the government).
 * Others have a role, too.